wultra/react-native-powerauth-mobile-sdk/docs/Secure-Vault.md

 On a server-side, all secure vault-related work is concentrated in a `/pa/v3/vault/unlock` endpoint of PowerAuth Standard RESTful API.
 In order to receive data from this response, the call must be authenticated with at least 2FA (using password or PIN).

 <!-- begin box warning -->
-Secure vault mechanism does not support biometry by default.
-Use PIN code or password based authentication for unlocking the secure vault, or ask your server developers to enable biometry for vault unlock call by configuring PowerAuth Server instance.
+The secure vault mechanism does not support biometry by default.
+Use PIN code or password-based authentication for unlocking the secure vault, or ask your server developers to enable biometry for vault unlock call by configuring PowerAuth Server instance.
 <!-- end -->

 ## Obtaining Encryption Key